All Episodes

 Shouldn't people have been expecting with energy costs going up?

-Why is every economic report listed as a shock or surprise to the uh to the experts?
+Why is every economic report listed as a shock or surprise to the experts?

 And again, ladies and gentlemen, it is just unconscionable what we are doing to our children.

-I am reminded of the great Merrill Streep during the hour hoax, asking on 60 minutes, what are we doing to our children?
+I am reminded of the great Meryl Streep during the Owl hoax asking on 60 Minutes, what are we doing to our children?

-From Providence, Rhode Island, faced with soaring diesel fuel costs, scruel districts are forcing students to use the old-fashioned way to get to class on their own two feet.
+Faced with soaring diesel fuel costs, SCRUL districts are forcing students to use the old-fashioned way to get to class on their own two feet.

-Many scruels are eliminating or reducing bus service because fuel had jumped to four dollars fifty cents a gallon.
+Many screws are eliminating or reducing bus service because fuel had jumped to $4.50 a gallon.

-Worried parents in Massachusetts have called walk Boston, a nonprofit group that promotes walking, asking for help.
+Worried parents in Massachusetts have called Walk Boston, a nonprofit group that promotes walking, asking for help after their communities cut back on busing.

 How's that with fewer buses on the road?